Gōbara Station

-Gōbara Station (郷原駅, Gōbara-eki) is a passenger railway station in the town of Higashiagatsuma, Gunma Prefecture, Japan, operated by East Japan Railway Company (JR East).
+Gōbara Station (郷原駅, Gōbara-eki) is a passenger railway station in the town of Higashiagatsuma in Gunma Prefecture, Japan.
+The station, which is operated by the East Japan Railway Company, lies on the Agatsuma Line.

 Lines

 Gōbara Station is a station on the Agatsuma Line, and is located 26.3 rail kilometers from the terminus of the line at Shibukawa Station.

 Station layout

 The station consists of two opposed side platforms connected by a level crossing.
 The station is unattended.